gbradley/Template/README.md

 ### The template directory

-If you have a lot of templates, you may want to split them up into subdirectories.
+When you have a lot of templates, you may want to split them up into subdirectories.
 The `render` method accepts names path format, which lets you map to directory structures like this:

     templates/
-        main/
         forms/
             signup.tpl.php